joannatufkova/Softuni-Practical-Project-Rock-Paper-Scissors/README.md

 |scissors| paper  | You lose|
 |scissors|   rock | You win |

-We use all these situations using a series of checks.
+We handle all these situations using a series of checks.

 ## Source code
 [Click here](https://github.com/joannatufkova/Softuni-Practical-Project-Rock-Paper-Scissors/blob/main/RockPaperScissors.java)